Prompting GPT-3 To Be Reliable: Facet 4: Factuality Via Knowledge Updating

 \subsection{Retrieval-Augmented Open-Domain QA}

-Now that we know GPT-3 can indeed update its knowledge conditioned on the evidence in the prompt, we next leverage such ability to improve GPT-3's factual QA accuracy.
-Specifically, instead of using large language models to answer closed-book QA from the model's stored knowledge~\citep{Roberts2020HowMK}, we add a retriever that retrieves relevant passages from Wikipedia to augment prompts for GPT-3.
+Large language models can answer closed-book QA from the model's stored knowledge~\citep{Roberts2020HowMK}.
+However, a prompt can judiciously add more relevant information especially given our findings from the previous section that GPT-3 can update its knowledge with information in the prompt.
+We thus explore improving factual QA via retrieval-augmented prompts.

-\paragraph{Approach} We use the unsupervised Contriever model~\citep{Izacard2021UnsupervisedDI}: for a test question, retrieve the top passages from the Wikipedia dump, concatenate them, and prepend them to the test question (illustrated in the left half of Figure~\ref{fig:QA_demos}).
+\paragraph{Approach} We use the unsupervised Contriever model~\citep{Izacard2021UnsupervisedDI}: for a test question, retrieve the top passages from the Wikipedia dump, concatenate them, and prepend them to the test question.
 Since the context is length-limited, we only prepend retrieved passages to the test question, not the demo examples, so the demo examples are only in the form of question-answer pairs.
 We compare this retriever-augmented approach with a closed-book baseline where we do not add the retrieved passages in the prompt.
 The demo examples used for both the retrieval-augmented prompting and closed-book prompting are exactly the same.

 \paragraph{Results} Adding retrieved passages into the prompt consistently boosts GPT-3 performance on all three open-domain QA datasets (Table~\ref{tab:retrieve_odqa}), with particularly large gains on SQuAD (possibly because answers in SQuAD are spans from Wikipedia passages rather than free-form answers).
 Moreover, having better recall for retrieval gives better performance.